 Collection

 Use a safe method to collect the Cane Toad, which are toxic.
-The source of the toxins is a large gland on the back of the neck.
-It is only toxic if ingested or rubbed into eyes.
-The toxin exudes over the toad's skin, it does not spurt out.
-Parks and Wildlife NT recommend using two plastic shopping bags, or something similar to pick up the toad.
+The source of the toxin is two large glands behind the eyes and on the back of the neck.
+The toxin is usually on the toad's skin, but can be sprayed lightly if the toad is handled roughly.
+It is recommended to use two plastic shopping bags, or something similar to pick up the toad.
 Turn the bags inside out, grab the toad, turn the bags the correct way round again, tie the bags tightly and you'll have safely bagged your toad.
+Wash your hands thoroughly with soap afterwards.

 Disposing